binkley/kotlin-rational/README.md

 Use `./mvnw` or `./batect build` to build, run tests, and create a demo program.

+This works "out of the box", however, and important optimization is to avoid redownloading plugins and dependencies.

 When using [batect](https://batect.dev/), either create a local cache directory, or link to your user Maven cache directory: